-3. Press [Enter] two or three times and you will see the copyright page and the message "Press any key to continue".
+3. Press [Enter] two or three

+times and you will see the copyright page and the message "Press any key to continue".
 Press a key, and you will then see the switch console command (CLI) prompt, for example:

-HP ProCurve Switch 2848#
+ProCurve Switch 2810-48G#

 If you want to continue with console management of the switch at this time, see chapter 3, "Configuring the Switch" for some basic configuration steps.
-For more detailed information, refer to the Management and Configuration Guide, which is on the Documentation CD-ROM that came with the switch.
+For more detailed information, refer to the Management and Configuration Guide, which is available on the ProCurve Web site www.procurve.com.